 True to their culture, their food is also low-key but brilliant.
 Subtly decadent and made with simple ingredients that yield outstanding flavors, Swedish cuisine is refined, yet accessible.
 Their signature dishes include aspects of their Nordic origins along with modern, unexpected twists that make Swedish food both traditional and innovative, familiar yet adventurous.

-To make sure students get the full Swedish experience, here are the top 10 Swedish culinary experiences that you have to indulge in while studying abroad:
+To make sure you get the full Swedish experience, here are the top 10 Swedish culinary experiences that you have to indulge in while studying abroad:

 For the study abroad student looking to eat authentically on the cheap, keep a jar of this handy in your bag along with some to-go yogurt cups for a culturally on-point, brown bag meal to eat before, in-between and after class.